Appendix A: Contract Analysis Summary

 Purpose

-This appendix provides a high-level analysis of common structural features observed in agreements used between Registered Massage Therapists (RMTs) and clinic operators in British Columbia.
-It is intended to support the accompanying position brief by outlining how working relationships are typically defined in practice.
+This appendix summarizes commonly observed structural features in agreements used between Registered Massage Therapists (RMTs) and clinic operators in British Columbia.

 Source Material